Challenge Description

 SemREC aims to deal with this chicken and egg problem.

-The second edition of this challenge includes the following tasks-
+The third edition of this challenge includes the following tasks-

 - Task-1 - Ontologies.
 Submit a real-world ontology that is a challenge in terms of the reasoning time or memory consumed during reasoning.
 We expect a detailed description of the ontology along with the analysis of the reasoning performance, the workarounds if any, that were used to make the ontology less challenging (for example, dropping of a few axioms, redesigning the ontology, etc.), and the (potential) applications in which the ontology could be used.
 We will be evaluating the submitted ontologies based on the time consumed for a reasoning task, such as classification, and the memory consumed during reasoning.